zzdh-ZBS-Labs/file-guardian-monitor/README.md

 - Debounce pattern to handle rapid file changes
 - Retry logic with exponential backoff
 - Strategy pattern for capture methods (hardlink → stream copy)

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit changes (`git commit -am 'Add new feature'`)
-4. Push to branch (`git push origin feature/improvement`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments